lucasmllr/text_recogition_project/README.md

 $ python interface.py

 ## Documentation
-A documentation is available on this repositorie's GitHub page [here](https://lucasmllr.github.io/text_recogition_project/)
+A documentation is available on this repositorie's GitHub page [here](https://lucasmllr.github.io/text_recogition_project/).

+## Report
+For a theoretical background on the used algorithms as well as results see the [report](https://github.com/lucasmllr/text_recogition_project/raw/master/report.pdf).

+## Authors
+Roman Remme, Lucas-Raphael Mueller, Lucas Moeller